Contact the SMCHS Parent Liaison Marci Teah at email: email@example.com

 For those students who did not achieve the minimum standard scores in verbal, reading, and language and are still interested in English 1 Honors, their writing sample done on the day of the entrance exam in January can be used to assess their placement in English 1 honors.
 If the student’s writing sample does not qualify them for English 1 honors, the door is not permanently closed.
 There will be an opportunity to apply again for the sophomore year by:

-- Freshmen may test after second semester, but the provision of having an “A” both semester remains.
+- Freshmen may test during the week of second semester exams, but the provision of having an “A” both semesters remains.
 The test dates will be shared with students by English 1 teachers.

 To qualify for honors, students must meet the benchmark combined score of 1235 on the mathematics and quantitative skills sections of the High School Placement Test.
 Students who do not meet this benchmark score are placed in academic Algebra 1 or 2 based on the students' performance on the math placement test held in the late spring.
 Information about the math placement test can be found above.